ermc33/CapstoneCV/README.md

 # CapstoneCV
-Computer Vision codes for RUMarino
+This Git contains the Computer Vision algorithms developed  for Team RUMarino and the DeepVision Capstone project.